Terminal

 Rate vs. inflation — real rate watch

 Positive real rates (Fed Funds > CPI) are historically restrictive.
-Druckenmiller tracks this spread closely — deeply positive real rates slow credit growth and often precede market dislocations.
+Deeply positive real rates slow credit growth and often precede market dislocations.

 Yield Curve (2Y-10Y Spread)